 Budgeting

-Companies generally have a master budget and may have separate sub documents covering, for example, cash flow and operations; budgets may be static or flexible.
+Companies generally have a master budget and may have separate sub documents covering, for example, cash flow and operations; budgets may be flexible or static.

 Static vs. Flexible Budgeting